Blacklisted in Thailand

 Thai Visa Overstay

-The visa over-stayers in Thailand will be divided into two.
-The first groupĀ of foreigners are those who overstayed and have surrendered to Thai Immigration.
-The second groupĀ are those who are on overstay and are caught by Thai immigration.
+In addition the visa over-stayers in Thailand will be divided into two.
+The first group of foreigners are those who overstayed and have surrendered to Thai Immigration.
+The second group are those who are on overstay and are caught by Thai immigration.

-In the first group, those with one year of overstay will be subject to a 3-year entry ban; those with more than 3 years of overstay will be banned for 5 years; and those with over 5 years of overstay will be banned for 10 years.
-Those in the second group will get 5-10 years banning orders.
+In the first group, those with one year of overstay will be subject to a 3-year entry ban.
+Secondly those with more than 3 years of overstay will be banned for 5 years.
+Thirdly those with over 5 years of overstay will be banned for 10 years.
+Lastly those in the second group will get 5-10 years banning orders.

-It is always best to speak to an immigration lawyer in Thailand if you have overstayed and then approach Thai immigration to ensure that there are no misunderstandings.
+Likewise it is always best to speak to an immigration lawyer in Thailand if you have overstayed.
+In addition approach Thai immigration to ensure that there are no misunderstandings.